emqx/cloud-docs/en_US/connect_to_deployments/react_sdk.md

-# Connect to Deployment using MQTT.js with React
+# Connect to Deployment using React via MQTT.js SDK

 This article mainly introduces how to use MQTT.js in a web application built on the React framework, and implement the connection, subscription, messaging, unsubscribing and other functions between the client and MQTT broker.

 ## Prerequisites

-### Get MQTT Broker
+### Deploy MQTT Broker

 - You can use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX.
 This service was created based on the [EMQX Cloud](https://www.emqx.com/en/cloud).
 The information about broker access is as follows:
   - Address: **broker.emqx.io**
   - WebSocket Port: **8083**
   - WebSocket over TLS/SSL Port: **8084**
-- You can also [create an EMQX Cloud deployment](../create/overview.md). after the deployment status is ***\*running\****, you can get the connection information in the deployment overview page.
-In addition, you should set a username and password in the `Authentication & ACL` > `Authentication` page for connection verification.
+- You can also [create your own MQTT broker](../create/overview.md).
+After the deployment is in running status, you can find connection information on the deployment overview page.
+And for the username and password required in the later client connection stage, you can navigate to the **Authentication & ACL** -> **Authentication** section for the setting.

 ### Creating a React Application